AJotaEme/branch_protections_gh/README.md

 Once this values has been updated you can run the python script.
 And the script will
 - Pull the branches from the account and repository you added
 - Create branch protections that are instantiated in the parameter `protections_payload`
-- Create an issue in the account and repository you added witht he permissions added.
+- Create an issue in the account and repository you added with the permissions added.

 ### Run the Scripts
-The `create_branch_protections.py` script takes a GitHub Token as paremeter in order to succesfully make the API calls.
+The `create_branch_protections.py` script takes a GitHub Token as parameter in order to successfully make the API calls.

 ```bash
 python ./create_branch_protections.py -t <YOUR_GITHUB_TOKEN>